 600 Broad St

-600 Broad St, constructed in 1977 is a design by world-renowned architect I.M.
+600 Broad St, constructed in 1977, is a design by the world-renowned architect I.M.
 Pei.
-Situated along the central axis of Broad St, this building is the only of its kind and exists as a component of a redevelopment effort throughout the Augusta Downtown District.
-Emanating from the building, along the same axis, are parking wells and plazas that span between the 600 and 1000 blocks of Broad St.
+Situated along the central axis of Broad St, this building is the only of its kind and serves as a landmark for the mid to late 70s redevelopment effort downtown.
+On-axis with the building are parking wells and plazas that span between the 600 and 1000 blocks of Broad Street.

 Backstory and Context

 Architect I.M.
 Pei proposed his initial concept for the revitalization of Augusta's Broad Street in the year 1974.
-The original proposition included the removal of angled parking on both sides of the street as well as the removal of the right-most third lanes to implement parallel parking on the containing sides of the streets.
-There would also be central parking down the median of the street, for the sake of a more efficient flow of traffic.
-In addition to the 450-car parking plaza on the 800 block of Broad street, there were to be two 8,500 sq ft. retail spaces between the 800 and 900 blocks, and a park with fountains and benches on the 700 block.
+The original proposition was to remove the pre-existing angled parking on both sides of the street as well as the outer third lanes, in order to make space for parallel parking.
+There would also be central parking wells down the median of the street, for a more efficient flow of traffic.
+In addition to the 450-car parking plaza on the 800 block of Broad street, there were to be two 8,500 sq ft. retail spaces between the 800 and 900 blocks of Broad St, as well as a park with benches and a fountain on the 700 block.

-Pei's plan has endured forty-three years and continues to serve as an important component of Augusta's Broad street.
-600 Broad now hosts a number of start-ups, an art gallery, and a community event room.
+Pei's plan has endured forty-three years and continues to serve as a characteristic component of downtown Augusta.
+600 Broad St. now hosts a number of start-up companies, an art gallery, and an event room.

 “600 Broad.”
 Augusta Georgia, www.visitaugusta.com/listing/600-broad/518/.